 All are welcomed to take Part 1 (30 hours).
 You may enroll at anytime for Part I.

-However, only students who successfully complete Part I will be approved to take Part II and Part III.
 A certificate at the end of the training in Part III is awarded to those who successfully complete making their own hour long audio class which is uploaded to YOUTUBE or SOUNDCLOUD.com .
 We keep creating excellent free content for the most fragile of cancer patients: those who cannot leave their homes or the hospital.